pass-me-dachips/gce/README.md

 - **Cross-Platform**: GCE is designed to work seamlessly across Android (via Termux), Linux, Windows (experimental), and macOS (experimental).
-- **High Performance**: Written in Node.js and wrapped in a lightweight Nim binary, GCE ensures fast startup and efficient performance.
+- **High Performance**: Written in Node.js, GCE ensures fast startup and efficient performance.
 - **Scalability and Customizability**: Developers can easily switch between different GCCEs, customize the environment, and contribute to the codebase.